|

 at least one thousand women.
 This, before one can even approach the

-Legislature.
 The upside to this option is that the

 organization earns a percentage of the additional annual fee paid to the